Flamingos return, get heroic welcome in Abuja – The Sun Nigeria

 “We are happy with your achievement in the tournament.
 I will commend the NFF for the preparation and putting the logistics in place throughout the qualifiers to the tournament proper.

 “As the ministry we will approach Mr President to seek for appointment for you to meet with him when he returns.
-You know that when you meet with a father and you have done well, you will have some rewards.
 I am not going to preempt Mr President, but I can assure you that you will get a presidential handshake as rewards for your efforts,” he promised.

-The Chairman of NFF Task Force for the underage teams, Aminu Balele, promised to give the girls a whopping sum of $10,000 in addition to a reception in their honours.

 Leave a Reply